francisco-camargo/francisco-camargo/src/python/README.md

 # Logging

-Don't pass logger around as a funciton input, instead import `logger` into each script of interest
+Don't pass logger around as a function input, instead import `logger` into each script of interest

 Very simple logging: